nyp-sit/sdaai/README.md

 ## Exemption
 ### E-Q1
 **Question**: I would like to find out what are the modules that I can be exempted from the courses for Specialist Diploma in Applied Artificial Intelligence as I completed Specialist Diploma in Business and Big Data Analytics at NYP last semester.
 - For our PDC in Machine Learning & Operations, we can consider module exemption for one of the module (Applied Machine Learning).
 For PDC in Generative AI & Deep Learning, we are unable to extend any module exemption.

+## Deferment & Withdrawal
+### DW-Q1
+**Question**: Can I withdraw from the course after my application?
+- There will be no refund for any deferment or withdrawal after the course has started.
+You can submit your deferment / withdrawal request through STEP portal.

 ## Attendance